Sugan-3/Employee-Management-System/README.md

 # Employee-Management-System

-A web application developed using Agile methodologies to manage employee records and project data, named Genze Align Technologies.
+A web application developed using Agile methodologies to manage employee records and project data, named Thamilan IT Solutions.

 # Overview